simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

 docker-squash -t <tagname> <imagename>
 ```

-By utilizing this approach, you effectively eliminate wasted space in your Docker images, paving the way for more efficient and streamlined containers.
+By using this approach, you effectively eliminate wasted space in your Docker images, paving the way for more efficient and streamlined containers.

 ______

 ### **Optimize Docker Image Size by Efficient Dependency Management**

-In the realm of **Docker Image Optimization**, handling dependencies plays a pivotal role.
+In **Docker Image Optimization**, handling dependencies plays a pivotal role.
 Docker image creation often involves the use of package managers such as `apt`, `yum`, `pip`, or `npm` to procure essential software components.
 However, these steps can inadvertently lead to bloated images if not managed judiciously.
 Here are savvy approaches to save space when installing dependencies for common programming languages:

 #### **For Python Projects:**